smilchsack/audio_miner/README.md

 - `--quality`: Audio bitrate for re-encoding (default: 64k).
 - `--start-time`: Start time for transcription in YYYYMMDD_HHMMSS format.
 Only relevant when using `--transcribe-only`.
 - `--end-time`: End time for transcription in YYYYMMDD_HHMMSS format.
 Only relevant when using `--transcribe-only`.
+- `--token`: Hugging Face token for PyAnnote speaker diarization model (optional).
+If provided, diarization will be performed.
 - `--record-only`: Record audio without transcribing.
 - `--transcribe-only`: Transcribe existing audio files without recording.
 - `--verbose`: Enable detailed output.